jadu/test-payment-cards/readme.md

 \* Only the numerics of a postcode are used when performing Address Verification – when submitting a payment using a payment API, only the numerics are to be provided in the request.
 For payments taken via a Payment Portal, a full postcode will need to be entered but the specific letters used are irrelevant.
 For example, if the table above lists the postcode as “46”, a tester could enter either "OL4 6BT" or "SK4 6KL" and both would result in a match.

 ** The "VbV" column indicates whether a card is registered in our VeriSecure test Merchant Plug-In – if the column contains a "Y", the use of that card number will prompt the tester for a password if the payment is made via e-commerce (and the specific customer configuration has VeriSecure enabled).
-Passwords take the form: Test_xxxx where xxxx is the last 4 digits of the card number being used.
+Passwords take the form: `Test_xxxx` where xxxx is the last 4 digits of the card number being used.

+#### Declined Payments
-Declined Payments: By entering the exact details in the table below, you will be returned the Matched Value Message as shown.
+By entering the exact details in the table below, you will be returned the Matched Value Message as shown.

 Card Type             | Card Number(s)   | House Number | ** Postcode| CSC | *** VBV| EXP Date  | Matched Values Response Code| * Matched Value Message | AVS CSC Results
 :---------------------|:-----------------|:-------------|:-----------|:----|:-------|:----------|:----------------------------|:------------------------|:--------------